mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M2/Shakhomirov_S2_LP4_M2.md

     DependsOn: LambdaPolicy
 ~~~
 * It can share the same `LambdaPolicy` but don't forget to add permissions for *DynamoDb*.
+* Your Lambda must be able to access GCP BigQuery.
+Make sure you created a service account for that.
 * you will have to change the trigger for your Lmabda.
 It must be the trigger from S3 when new S3 object is created.

 # **[2.]
 Add DynamoDb table to your stack**